 You could eat a plain peanut butter sandwich.
 You could eat a jelly sandwich.
 But something magical happens when the two distinct flavors combine—they make beautiful music together.
-The same goes for performance ensembles and individual lessons.
+The same goes for group learning (such as music classes and performance ensembles), and individual lessons.
 They complement each other.

 Individual Lessons